Hypercomics.net

 And then, reread, focusing on the content, and discover how creeped out you feel at the end.
 I mean, brr.”

-“Really the story could almost stand on it own but I think von Flue’s artwork and the flash panel movement make the comic version of it greater than it otherwise would be.
+“Really the story could almost stand on its own but I think Von Flue’s artwork and the flash panel movement make the comic version of it greater than it otherwise would be.
 I am sure others could (and will) write more eloquent comments, but I just wanted to put my 2 cents down, that this has been one of the best webcomics I’ve read this year.”

 And a very observant comment on the A Lesson is Learned But the Damage is Irreversible messageboard from way back then: